Maestoso EVR (aka MAT EVR

 MAT EVR Gallery

-Maestoso (aka MAT) is the second work of the Leqtique brand, released in 2012, and there are several variations such as Maestoso VPTP in 2018 and L'MAT released by the L' brand.
-MAT EVR adopts almost the same mechanism as the "Low-Cut" that was well received in L'MAT, and although there are some constant corrections, you can imagine that it incorporates the low cut of L'MAT while keeping the original Maestoso sound.
-Maestoso was characterized by its powerful low end, but the low cut has made it a versatile TS modified machine, and it has become the flagship model of the EVR brand's medium-high gain overdrive that is easy to use in a very wide range of scenes.
-(The flavor of the Low-Cut is different from MAT Supreme, and it has a completely different sound.
+The Maestoso (aka MAT) was the second release under the Leqtique brand, released in 2012, and has several variations, including the Maestoso VPTP in 2018 and the L'MAT released under the L' brand.
+The MAT EVR employs a mechanism nearly identical to the L'MAT's popular "Low-Cut" feature.
+While some constant adjustments have been made, it retains the original Maestoso sound, while incorporating the L'MAT's low-cut.
+While the Maestoso was known for its powerful low-end, the addition of low-cut has made it a versatile TS-modified machine, making it the EVR brand's flagship medium-high-gain overdrive pedal, easy to use in a wide range of situations.
+(The Low-Cut characteristics are different from those of the MAT Supreme, resulting in a completely different sound.)

 Shun Nokina